Algonquin Hotel: Literary heyday

 The Algonquin soon became a "theatrical and literary mecca", according to the New York City Landmarks Preservation Commission (LPC), and it was also the first major hotel in New York City to accept unaccompanied female guests.
 Under Case's management, the Algonquin gained a reputation for hospitality toward struggling authors, actors, and producers, which contributed to the hotel's popularity among theatrical and literary figures.
 For instance, Case paid playwright Eugene Walter's railroad fare when the latter was a guest at the hotel, and Case allowed guests to defer payment of their bills.
 The Toronto Star wrote: "Through the years, the hotel has played an important role in keeping various (literally) starving artists and actors alive until their next job, their future book or Broadway hit."

-The hotel's restaurant caught fire in February 1909 and was damaged.
+The hotel's restaurant caught fire in February 1909.
 After Andrew Smith died in 1910, the hotel's ownership was split equally between his daughter Juliet E. Smith and his wife Jane Wells.
 The annex caught fire the same November, destroying Frederic Thompson's residence on the top story.
 The Rocky Mountain Club leased the Algonquin's three-story annex in May 1913, and Frederick J. Sterner remodeled the annex into a clubhouse, which opened that December.
 Case had a negative perception of speakeasy operators, and he closed the hotel's bar in 1917, saying he did not want to fund his children's college tuition with "saloon money".
-A soft-drink bar had been added within two years of the alcoholic bar's closure.
+Within two years of its closure, a soft-drink bar had been added.

 Following World War I, the hotel became a meeting place of the Algonquin Round Table, a group of actors, critics, wits, and writers, between 1919 and 1929.
 In addition, the Beethoven Association moved into the hotel's annex in 1922, staying there for twelve years.
 By the early 1920s, the Algonquin had become popular as a short-term residence for "Hollywood stars and Broadway producers".
-The Algonquin's success prompted Case to consider opening a similar hotel in Hollywood, Los Angeles, in the early 1920s.
+The Algonquin's success prompted Case to consider opening a similar hotel in Hollywood in the early 1920s.